Poll: What do you look for in a fantasy book? Vote Now!

 I am the beat of a swan's wing on the breath of the wind.
 I am the secret at the heart of the standing stone.
 I am the island in the wild sea.
 I am the fire in the head of the seer.
 I am neither of that world, nor of this.
 Finbar of Sevenwaters, "Son of the Shadows".

 My pen name is The Imaginatrix, but you may call me Trix.
 I am a blind writer in my early twenties.
 My favourite literary genre is Fantasy, and that's what you'll see me writing.
 I've been writing fanfiction since I was ten, but I also have original stuff planned.
 A lot of it.
-I won't start posting my novels on here until I've at least completed the first drafts, so I hope you can be patient with me.
-Be assured that I shall not remain idle.
+I won't start posting my novels on here until I have completed and revised the first drafts, so I hope you can be patient with me.

 I am a Christian, and I'm not afraid to say so.
 Without God, I wouldn't be the writer I am today, and it's from him that I get most of my plot bunnies.
 That's my belief and I'm sticking to it.